nafisiqbal3/Plate_Bending_Control/simulations/README.md

 ## Reference

-See the top-level [README](../README.md) and the associated paper for the full derivation of the process model and how this simulation relates to the real-time control code in `Real Time Codes/`.
+See the top-level [README](../README.md) and the associated paper for the full derivation of the process model and how this simulation relates to the real-time control code in `real_time_codes/`.